SQ3R (Survery, Question, Read, Recite, Review)

 Just as in the classroom, each student brings a different conceptual understanding to various areas within each curriculum discipline (art, history, science), each student, likewise, brings a different conceptual understanding to the ideas within every passage in a book.
 This is called the student’s experiential (experience) background to the passage.
 Students should be encouraged to “tap into” whatever their individual experiential background is (simple or advanced) regarding the content of a passage BEFORE they read any passage.
 As a parent or teacher, you may encourage this through engaging in questions and answers with the child or by encouraging him or her to discuss their experiences (related to the passage) with you or among themselves.

 Students should PREREAD material before actually reading the passages or textbook.
 I call this developing a SKELETAL FRAMEWORK of the material.
-They establish this skeletal outline by reading headings and subheadings or first sentences of paragraphs, if there are no heading or subheadings.
+They establish this skeletal outline by reading headings and subheadings or first sentences of paragraphs, if there are no headings or subheadings.

 Before reading, also, students should understand that they READ FOR A PURPOSE.
 As a parent or teacher, you may help them determine that purpose through asking questions such as, “What is the author’s point of view, or a character’s point of view?”
 “What is the tone of the passage?”
 “Is the passage basically based on fact or opinion?”